wp-plugins/tor-exit-nodes-blocker/readme.txt

 - Administration   (Tor users can access administration panel)
 - Request   (Tor users can send POST requests)

 Or to ban any action by its name / key e.g. not allow accessing resources defined by some GET or POST key.
+Un checking all of the boxes will block all of the requests to your wordpress.

+Update: Now you can show user friendly message to the Tor visitor and/or you can log all of their actions.

 == Installation ==